tasbiapretty/INTRO-CS/INTRO-CS-6/README.md

 Navigate to your Fork on Github, you should now see your new branch in the interface.

 ---

-:cop: :raised_hand: - Please wait until everyone has caught up.
+Please wait until everyone has caught up.

-:construction: :construction: :construction: :construction: :construction: :construction: :construction: :construction: :construction: :construction: :construction: :construction: :construction: :construction: :construction:

 ---

 ### 6 - Open a Pull Request